jakobzhao/geog595/04_data/readme.md

 * MacEachren, A.M., Robinson, A., Hopper, S., Gardner, S., Murray, R., Gahegan, M. and Hetzler, E., 2005.
 Visualizing geospatial information uncertainty: What we know and what we need to know.
 Cartography and Geographic Information Science, 32(3), pp.139-160.

+* Kwan, M.P., 2012.
+The uncertain geographic context problem.
+Annals of the Association of American Geographers, 102(5), pp.958-968.

+* Zhang, S., Zhao, B, in revision.
+Stand with #StandingRock: Envisioning an epistemological shift in understanding geospatial big data in the “post-truth” era

+***Extending readings***

+* Couclelis, H., 2003.
+The certainty of uncertainty: GIS and the limits of geographic knowledge.
+Transactions in GIS, 7(2), pp.165-175.

 * Goodchild, M.F., 1998.
 Uncertainty: the Achilles heel of GIS.
 Geo Info Systems, 8(11), pp.50-52.

-* Couclelis, H., 2003.
-The certainty of uncertainty: GIS and the limits of geographic knowledge.
-Transactions in GIS, 7(2), pp.165-175.

-* Kwan, M.P., 2012.
-The uncertain geographic context problem.
-Annals of the Association of American Geographers, 102(5), pp.958-968.

 * Zhao, B. and Zhang, S., 2019.
 Rethinking spatial data quality: Pokémon go as a case study of location spoofing.
 The Professional Geographer, 71(1), pp.96-108.

-***Extending readings***

-* Post-truth Manuscript

 ## Practical Exercise 3: Spatial database management using SpatiaLite